 Besides your adviser, you have access to a range of other sources of research and writing help on campus.

-NES Librarian: The NES librarian, Dr. James Weinberger, is available to offer guidance and suggestions regarding resources in Firestone Library and especially the NES collections in the library.
+NES Librarian: The NES librarian, Dr. Deborah Schlein, is available to offer guidance and suggestions regarding resources in Firestone Library and especially the NES collections in the library.

 Writing Center: Located in Lauritzen Hall, the Writing Center offers free one-on-one conferences with experienced fellow writers trained to consult on assignments in any discipline.
 Special 80-minute conferences are available for JP and Senior Thesis writers, who may sign up to work with a graduate student fellow from the department of their choice.
 The Writing Center also holds 50-minute regular conferences seven days a week, and drop-in hours Sunday through Thursday evenings.
 Enter through Baker Hall.

-Princeton Data and Statistical Services: If you will be using or looking for quantitative data and statistics, this web page (a superb resource) can help you get started:
+Princeton Data and Statistical Services: If you will be using or looking for quantitative data and statistics, Princeton Data and Statistical Services (a superb resource) can help you get started.

 Academic Support at Princeton: Balancing the demands of a thesis with your coursework and other pursuits at Princeton can be a challenge.
-If you think you could use some advice or assistance, ASAP offers a wide-range of expertise:
+If you think you could use some advice or assistance, Academic Support at Princeton offers a wide-range of expertise.

 The most critical step in writing a thesis is converting your general topic of interest into a research question.
 A properly constructed question gives direction to the research and focus to the writing.
 It provides the kernel of the argument around which the thesis is built.
 Getting the question right will reduce or eliminate some of the common anxieties that plague thesis writers, such as: where is my research going?
 Where should my research stop?
 How should I organize my thesis?
 What material should I include and what should I leave out?